DataDog/documentation/content/monitors/monitor_types/_index.md

    state**.
 In general you'll want to leave this option off as you only want an alert to be resolved when it's fixed.
    This most common use-case for this option is when you have very sparse counters, e.g. for errors.
-When errors stop occuring the metric will stop reporting.
-This means the monitor will not resolve because there are not anymore values to trigger a resolution.
+When errors stop occuring the metric stops reporting.
+This means the monitor doesn't resolve because there are not anymore values to trigger a resolution.
     You can also choose a Recovery thresholds, those are additional thresholds added to your monitor that indicates an additional condition to a monitor’s recovery from alert or warning states.
     When you set up a threshold metric monitor, you get alerted when a metric passes the alert threshold.
 The recovery threshold adds a condition to the monitor’s recovery such that it only enters recovered state once it has passed the recovery threshold.